SethD94/UnityDemo/README.md

 This UnityDemo allows to connect with StretchSense glove and see how sensor data is translated into animation.
 To make it work following is required:
   - A StretchSense Glove
   - Ble connection script from Unity asset store : https://www.google.com/url?q=https://assetstore.unity.com/packages/tools/network/bluetooth-le-for-ios-tvos-and-android-26661&sa=D&source=hangouts&ust=1545102703884000&usg=AFQjCNH6VE8wO31RKimOKx-RekzcWnB4Ng
-  - Any 3D asset like glove or hand
+  - Any 3D asset like glove or hand.
+We have included free asset if you import GloveDemo scene.
+If you import your new asset then you may have to define your reference position as default one may not work.
+(Please see TrainingData.cs TrainingY array)

 # How to make it work!